 The DR Congo plays an important role in the region.
 Its political, economic and social development has a considerable impact on the situation in its nine neighbouring countries.
 The country’s engagement for regional cooperation includes, for instance, its active involvement in the International Conference on the Great Lakes Region (ICGLR).

 German development cooperation with the Democratic Republic of the Congo

-The DR Congo is also receiving assistance through several regional projects that Germany is funding as part of its development cooperation activities in Africa.
-For instance, Germany supports transboundary bodies such as the International Conference on the Great Lakes Region (ICGLR), the Central African Forests Commission (COMIFAC), the International Commission of the Congo-Oubangui-Sangha Basin (CICOS) and the Congo Basin Forest Partnership (CBFP).
+Transboundary bodies supported by Germany include the International Conference on the Great Lakes Region (ICGLR), the Central African Forests Commission (COMIFAC), the International Commission of the Congo-Oubangui-Sangha Basin (CAFI) and the Congo Basin Forest Partnership (CBFP).

 Even today, societies continue to be marked by mind-sets and structures that date back to colonial times.
 The BMZ critically analyses colonialism and its consequences with a view to identifying and dismantling any attitudes and patterns in its approaches that may persist in development policy.
 The aim is to establish an equal partnership between the countries and actors from the Global South and the Global North.

 Many of the DR Congo’s current conflicts have their roots in the colonial era (see also: historical background).
 The efforts to “decolonialise” development cooperation with the DR Congo are especially evident in the area of sustainable economic development.
 The BMZ is working hard to ensure that the country’s vast resources benefit the local communities and that the competition for internationally much sought-after resources does not play out to the detriment of people and nature in the DR Congo according to post-colonial patterns.